NCommander/dnscatcher/doc/technical_overview.md

 ### DNSCatcher Bootstrap File (DCB)
 DCBs are an alternative mechanism for establishing security parameters between a Catcher client and server.
 As DNSCatcher depends on DANE and DNSSEC to pin its keys securely, it is necessary for the local resolver to successfully be able to provide DNSSEC data and sigchase to the root KSK.
-It must also not managle TLSA or SMIMEA RRtypes.
+It must also not mangle TLSA or SMIMEA RRtypes.
 As shown above, it can not be assumed that that the local resolver is capable of this action, nor can it be assumed that the client can obtain the information through known good DNS servers (through standard port 53 DNS, DoT or DoH on public servers).

 Furthermore, as detailed in private network operation, a Catcher server may be dependent on DLV and internal CA roots to secure it's operation and thus a chain of trust can not be established directly.
 The DCB is a method designed to side-step this problem by providing all the paramters required to bootstrap a client behind a buggy recursive resolver.